 'Schools Can Save Lives': An Exit Interview With The U.S. Education Secretary

 He didn't have long.
-Education Secretary John B. King Jr. took office in March 2016 after President Obama's long-serving Secretary, Arne Duncan, stepped down at the end of 2015.
-No matter the outcome of the 2016 presidential election, King knew that Obama would be out in less than a year and replaced by a President who, regardless of party, would almost certainly replace him.
+Education Secretary John B. King Jr. was confirmed by the Senate in March 2016 after President Obama's long-serving secretary, Arne Duncan, stepped down at the end of 2015.
+No matter the outcome of the 2016 presidential election, King knew that Obama would be out in a year and replaced by a president who, regardless of party, would almost certainly replace him.

-Officially at the helm of the Education Department for less than a year, King followed the polestar that had guided him as a teacher, principal and as deputy secretary under Duncan: protect kids, especially those who have been traditionally marginalized — children of color, English language learners, students with disabilities and those living in poverty.
+At the helm of the Education Department, King followed the polestar that had guided him as a teacher, principal and as deputy secretary under Duncan: protect kids, especially those who have been traditionally marginalized — children of color, English language learners, students with disabilities and those living in poverty.

 King knows all too well what it means to live on the margins.
 Raised in Brooklyn, he lost both of his parents by the age of 12 and found the stability he needed not at home, shuttling between family members, but at school.
 He credits several public school teachers with saving his life.

-In writing rules for the new federal education law, The Every Student Succeeds Act, King fought to include protections that would prevent districts from spending more money in low-poverty schools than in their neediest classrooms.
+In writing rules for the new federal education law, the Every Student Succeeds Act, King fought to include protections that would prevent districts from spending more money in low-poverty schools than in their neediest classrooms.
 The move infuriated Republicans in Congress, who accused King of overreach, and vexed teachers unions.
 King has also used his bully pulpit to urge schools toward greater racial and socio-economic integration.

-With two weeks left as Secretary, King sat down for an exit interview in his Maryland Avenue office overlooking the Smithsonian National Air and Space Museum.
+With two weeks left as secretary, King sat down for an exit interview in his Maryland Avenue office overlooking the Smithsonian National Air and Space Museum in Washington, D.C.
 What follows is an edited transcript:

 What was your best day in the job?